TryToLearnProgramming/Python/README.md

-Hello this is my 1st uploaded code in github.
+Hello I'm Sami Banerjee , this is my 1st uploaded code in github.